kaoreill/RenAIssance-Project/README.md

 # RenAIssance-Project
-Tests for the RenAIssance Project for Google's Summer of Code
+Task 2 for the RenAIssance Project for Google's Summer of Code